-She released her own interior design book in 2012.
+She released her interior design book in 2012.
 Nisbet’s interiors respect classic design standards, but they also reach beyond expected qualities by mixing patterns, textures, and colors.

 Brad Ford started his interior design company, Brad Ford I.D., in 1998.
-He has become popular for his residential spaces.
+He has become famous for his residential spaces.
 His work emphasizes functionality and elegance.
 His name has appeared on Top 10 Lists in New York Magazine and New York Spaces magazine.
 The International Furnishings and Design Association listed Ford as one of the Rising Stars of Interior Design.

 Image via Flickr RegulusAlpha

 Tom Scheerer has created beautiful spaces in New York City since 1985.
 More recently, he has worked on large projects in the Bahamas.
 Many individuals and companies want Scheerer’s design skills because he works within any style.
-He uses modern furniture to create wonderful interior spaces in New York City, but he also remodels an island style hotel just as effectively.
+He uses modern furniture to create beautiful interior spaces in New York City, but he also remodels an island style hotel just as effectively.